frederic-perez/AmE-dictionary/data/dictionary.md

 __knickers__ _n_ :two::camera: __2__ A US variant of knickerbockers.
 __knife__ _n, v_ :mute:[~~k~~nife]
 __knight__ _n_ :mute:[~~k~~night]:mute:[kni~~gh~~t]
+__knit cap__ _n_ A soft, head-hugging cap usually without a specified front or back, barring those with designs or logos.
 __knit tie__
 __knit__ _v_ :four::mute:[~~k~~nit] To join together. _She’s got a break in this bone, but the ends of the bones will knit without the need for surgery._ _Knit brows._ (to frown)
 __knitter__ _n_